 Read Chris' full profile

-Professor Chris Denning is Head of the Stem Cell Biology Unit at the University’s Centre for Biomolecular Sciences.
+Professor Chris Denning is Director of the University's Centre for Biomolecular Sciences, where he also heads the Stem Cell Biology Unit.
 Chris also co-leads a British Heart Foundation Centre for Regenerative Medicine and specialises in stem cell therapy for cardiac medicine.

 +44 (0) 115 951 5151